mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

                 <ul>
                     <h3>🚀 Resources</h3>
                     <li><a href="https://www.coursera.org/learn/deep-neural-network?specialization=deep-learning">Andrew Ng | Improving Deep NN</a>: 20-hours Coursera course (you can apply for a financial aid).</li>
-                    <li><a href="https://youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4&si=xDzbDOZZrradFBB6">PyTorch Tutorials</a>: 8 videos from this playlist will be enough to learn PyTorch and enable you to implement all those stuffs easily.</li>
+                    <li><a href="https://youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4&si=xDzbDOZZrradFBB6">PyTorch Tutorials</a>: 8 videos from this playlist will be enough to learn PyTorch and enable you to implement all those stuff easily.</li>
                     <li><a href="https://drive.google.com/drive/folders/1oT8unPa8MlcKSoXG8f5MokcHkLzmOQJr?usp=drive_link">Ahmed Hany | Hands-on-PyTorch Arabic video</a>: 1-hour video that will help you a lot to begin with PyTorch.</li>
                     <h3> 💡 Alternative resources</h3>
                     <li><a href="https://app.datacamp.com/learn/courses/introduction-to-deep-learning-with-pytorch">Introduction to Deep Learning with PyTorch</a>: 4-hours DataCamp course (requires subscription).</li>